mysociety/alaveteli/doc/manual/docs/installing/cron_and_daemons.md

   how to generate the daemon files and get them running.
 </p>

+From Alaveteli version `0.39` the crontab and init scripts use the `erb` file format, which is a standard templating format used by many Ruby applications.

-The crontab and init scripts use the `ugly` file format, which is a strange templating format used by mySociety.
+Previously scripts use the `ugly` file format, which is a strange templating format used by mySociety.

 The `ugly` format uses simple variable substitution.
 A variable looks like `!!(*= $this *)!!`.